Hurt in a Car? Call HHR!

 Our car accident attorneys understand what auto collision victims go through.
 Medical bills pile up while their injuries keep them from going back to work.
 With the loss of income comes stress, guilt, and anger—after all, all they want to do is go back to providing for their family.
 The only way they can think of getting what they need is hiring a lawyer to hold the other driver responsible.

 If all this sounds familiar to you, you've come to the right law firm.
 Since 1922, Handler, Henning & Rosenberg has handled tens of thousands of car accident claims.
 Our law firm has won tens of millions of dollars for people who thought their accident took away their future.
-The work of our personal injury lawyers ensured that clients could pay off 100% of their medical debt, could replenish their savings accounts, and could build a more secure future.
-Our team offers free case reviews to lay out your legal and financial options—all it takes is one call.
-To learn more about how our legal representation can help you, contact us today.
+The work of our personal injury lawyers ensured clients could pay off 100% of their medical debt, could replenish their savings accounts, and could build a more secure future.
+Our team offers free case reviews—all it takes is one call.

 PennDOT 2017 Car Accident Statistics